elixir-europe/rdmkit/pages/about/about.md

   </div>
 </div>

-To cite the paper about how RDMkit was build please cite:
+To cite the paper about how RDMkit was created please cite:

 <div class="card bg-light my-4">
   <div class="card-body">